dwisianto/dwisianto.github.io/wt/posts/21/06/06/lifelong_principles.md

 And finally – the moto I have lived through out my life.
 And it has never been more evident than during this Pandemic.
 The work will come and go – what stays with you is your values and relationships.
 Everything else is not important.

-I am proud to have raised two young boys – and am so confident as he enters the world of adulthood, the values I jotted down above are not new to him, he has lived them thus far and I know he will in future, as he enters this new phase of his life.

 -->